BSc, MSc, PhD

 Apart from working in the field of cardiac cellular electrophysiology, Yuling also worked in the field of neuron electrophysiology to study the effect of phytocannabinoids on cerebellum brain slices, using single and multi-cellular electrophysiology techniques at the University of Reading.

-Yuling has recently taken up a research project to study an antiarrhythmic multi-herbal Chinese medicine using cellular electrophysiological methods; this project is sponsored by Shaanxi Momentum Pharmaceutical Co.
-Ltd., China
+Yuling established a Chinese herbal medicine research lab at DPAG in 2015 and leads a 5 year research programme to study an antiarrhythmic multi-herbal Chinese medicine using cellular electrophysiological methods; this project is sponsored by Shaanxi Momentum Pharmaceutical Co.
+Ltd., China.

 Yu-ling Ma, Penelope J. Noble, Soojin Lee, Robert Wilkins, Clive Ellory and Denis Noble (2013) Pharmacological studies of Mudanpi and its main active component on cardiac ischemia and ion channels (Presented at the IUPS 2013 conference, 2013 Birmingham UK) P259, http://edition.pagesuite-professional.co.uk/launch.aspx?pnum=798&EID=3a1c456e-d4f7-4725-98f6-b1d998184a5e